 Going into Surgery:

 - I was taken back into a room and given a gown, cap & socks to put on.
 I had to take everything off, but could leave my shorts/underwear on.
-I also had to pee in a cup for a pregnancy test, so try to drink some water or wait to pee until you get to the room.
+I also had to pee in a cup for a pregnancy test, so wait to pee until you get to the room.

 - The nurse repeatedly asked me what leg the surgeon would be performing on, and what type of surgery he would be performing.
 I then had to sign papers and write it down, then initial the knee the doctor was going to operate on with a permanent marker.